rikardoroa/azure_aws_docker_container/readme.md

 * I share this python tutorial for the use of the boto3 library for Bucket s3 processing : https://buildmedia.readthedocs.org/media/pdf/boto3/latest/boto3.pdf
 * this project also is in my gitlab repo: https://gitlab.com/rikardoroa/azure_aws_docker_container

+## Infraestructure of this project:

+* you can view the Design of this project infraestructure here : https://imgur.com/a/eFTFysP

 # Enjoy!!

 # Just Python it!!!